The Real Estate Investment Structure Taxation Review: Italy

 The ownership of real estate properties located in Italy is subject to property tax (IMU).

-The IMU tax base is equal to the cadastral value (rather than the market value) increased by 5 per cent and adjusted applying certain parameters provided for by the law.
-The IMU rate is determined annually by the municipality where the real estate property is located, within a range set out at national level (from 0.86 to 1.14 per cent), as provided by Legislative Decree No. 23 of 14 March 2011 (the IMU Law) and Article 1 (738–782) of Law No. 160 of 27 December 2019.
+The IMU tax base is equal to the cadastral value increased by 5 per cent and adjusted applying certain parameters provided for by the law.
+The IMU rate is determined annually by the municipality where the real estate property is located, within a range set out at national level3 (from 0.86 to 1.14 per cent).
 A wider reform of the cadastral values of real estate assets to align to market values has recently been announced by the government, but there are no indications so far as to timing and method of determinations of the values.

-IMU is payable with respect to the ownership of real estate properties in Italy, regardless of the type of investment vehicle holding the properties (i.e., corporate vehicle, real estate investment fund, real estate SICAF or SIIQ).
+IMU is payable in respect of the ownership of real estate properties in Italy, regardless of the type of investment vehicle holding the properties (i.e., corporate vehicle, REIF, real estate SICAF or SIIQ).

 The transfer of the ownership of real estate properties located in Italy triggers the following indirect taxes: value added tax (VAT), registration tax, mortgage tax, cadastral tax and minor stamp duties (see Section II.iii).